Hall, Mary Louise Brown (1860-1932)(2 of 6)

 Back side of Crayon portrait of Mary Louise Brown Hall

-Description: In this portrait, Mary Louise Brown stands confidently gazing directly at the viewer, and, although just a child, her self possession borders on boldness.
+Description: In this portrait, Mary Louise Brown stands confidently gazing directly at the viewer, and, although just a child, her self-possession borders on boldness.
 She places her right hand on the top of a maroon chair, and her left holds a black velvet shawl.
 She is attired in a checkered print dress with a matching waist belt, drop shoulders, and flounced sleeves trimmed in white lace.
 At her left shoulder is a curious gold and black ornament attached to the neckline trim of her dress.
 Serving as a type of feminine epaulette, it falls down her arm along the gathering of her flounced sleeve.
 Her hair has been center-parted and cut short with wisps surrounding her face.
 She wears a thin gold chain that falls to just below the neckline of her dress.

 Biographical Note: Mary Louise, or Lulu as she was called, was the first of twelve children born to the early Petaluma pioneers, Daniel and Annie Brown.
 She was born in Petaluma on March 5, 1860, and attended the Brick School and Petaluma High School.
 Lulu graduated from high school in 1878 along with five other students including her future husband, Gilbert Hall.
 Two years later on May 29, 1882, Lulu and Gil eloped to Marin County and were married there by a Justice of the Peace.
 The next day the Brown parents arranged for them to be married in a Catholic ceremony in their home.
 The Hall couple settled in Petaluma and for a few years resided in Santa Rosa while Gil was acting as Sonoma County Auditor and Recorder.
 From girlhood and throughout her adult years, Mary Louise was active in St. Vincent Church events.
 At one time she was photographed driving a horse and buggy down Main Street with a friend while collecting donations for a Catholic fair.
 The tintype still exists.